Coachella 2022: See the Best Celebrity Fashion Outfits - E! Online

 Festival fashion is ready to take center stage.

-Weekend one of the 2022 Coachella Music Festival in Indio, Calif., is officially complete.
+Weekend two of the 2022 Coachella Music Festival in Indio, Calif., is officially complete.
 And while thousands of festival goers are begging for a nap and resting their legs from three days of partying and dancing, others want to know one very important thing: What were the stars wearing?

-From April 15 through April 17, E!
+From April 15 through April 17 and April 22 through April 24, E!
 News scanned the festival grounds, social media and hottest parties to see what the biggest celebs in Hollywood donned from head to toe.
 Let's just say they did not disappoint.

 "It's a music and arts festival.
 It's literally like Halloween," Vanderpump Rules star Scheana Shay told E!
 News from Rolling Stone Live presented by Meta's pool party.
 "You can wear whatever you want and nobody will judge you."